SSM240/gmod-watereditor/README.md

 - Disabling (or at least reducing) underwater blur
 - Disabling the ugly floating dirt particles

-There may be more features in the future.

-See the Workshop page for more info... whenever I get around to making it :p
+See [the Workshop page](https://steamcommunity.com/sharedfiles/filedetails/?id=3028509766) for more info.